Eben Upton: Awards and honours

 Upton has won a number of awards including the Innovators Under 35 (TR35) from MIT Technology Review in 2012 and the Royal Academy of Engineering Silver Medal.

 Upton was appointed Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for services to business and education.

 He was made a Fellow of the Royal Academy of Engineering (FREng) in 2017, and a Distinguished Fellow of the British Computer Society (DFBCS) in 2019.

 In 2020, Upton was made an Honorary Fellow St John's College, Cambridge.
 In the same year, he was awarded the IEEE Masaru Ibuka Consumer Electronics Award and made an Honorary Fellow of the IET (HonFIET).

 Personal life

 Eben Upton is married to Raspberry Pi co-founder, Liz, whom he met at university.
-They have two children, a daughter, Aphra, and a son, Christopher (Kit).